viewing Apigee X documentation.

 To maintain performance and availability across a diverse base of client apps, it's critical to maintain app traffic within the limits of the capacity of your APIs and backend services.
 It's also important to ensure that apps don't consume more resources than permitted.

-Apigee provides three mechanisms that enable you to optimize traffic management to minimize latency for apps while maintaining the health of backend services.
+Apigee provides two policies that enable you to optimize traffic management to minimize latency for apps while maintaining the health of backend services.
 Each policy type addresses a distinct aspect of traffic management.
-In some cases, you might use all three policy types in a single API proxy.
+In some cases, you might use both policy types in a single API proxy.

 See SpikeArrest policy.